yndc/verepo/README.md

 Command: `repomaster list`

-List all applications under the `cmd` folder with their versions stored in git tags.
+List all projects under the `cmd` folder with their versions stored in git tags.

 ## Get version

-Command: `repomaster get <application>`
+Command: `repomaster get <project>`

-Get the current version of the specified app
+Get the current version of the specified project

 ## Setting pre-release tags

-Command: `repomaster prerelease <application> <prerelease>`
+Command: `repomaster prerelease <project> <prerelease>`

-Set the pre-release tag of the specified application, without touching the version.
+Set the pre-release tag of the specified project, without touching the version.

 ## Setting version

-Sub-command: `repomaster set <application> <version> [parameters]`
+Sub-command: `repomaster set <project> <version> [parameters]`

 `-p --prerelease <name>`

-Updates the version of the application to the provided semver version.
+Updates the version of the project to the provided semver version.
 Set the `--prerelease <name>` parameter to change the pre-release tag for this version.

 ## Bumping version

-Command: `repomaster bump <application> <?level>`
+Command: `repomaster bump <project> <?level>`

 This command will bump the version based on semver semantics.
 Without the `level` parameter set, it will bump only the patch version.
 Use `minor` to bump the minor version, `major` to bump the major version.

 ## Releasing a version

-Sub-command: `repomaster release <application>`
+Sub-command: `repomaster release <project>`

 These actions will be executed:
 - Tag the current commit without any pre-release tags.